Steven Kwan Player Props: Guardians vs. Athletics

 Steven Kwan At The Plate

-- Kwan is batting .260 with 17 doubles, two triples, two home runs and 34 walks.
+- Kwan is hitting .263 with 18 doubles, two triples, two home runs and 34 walks.

-- Kwan will look to extend his four-game hitting streak.
-He's batting .333 over the course of his last games.
+- Kwan is batting .375 during his last games and is on a five-game hitting streak.

-- In 72 games played this year, he has homered in just two of them.
+- In 73 games played this season, he has homered in only two of them.

-- Kwan has had an RBI in 15 games this season (20.8%), including five multi-RBI outings (6.9%).
-He has also driven home three or more of his team's runs in two contests.
+- Kwan has had an RBI in 16 games this year (21.9%), including five multi-RBI outings (6.8%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 37 games this year, with multiple runs seven times.
+- In 38 of 73 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.